 Over the last few years, Kenya has cashed in on the “art boom” that Africa has been experiencing, especially in major cities like Lagos and Cape Town.
 International interest is evident in the rising number of visitors, sponsors, and collectors attending art fairs like Art X Lagos or museums like the Zeitz Museum of Contemporary Art Africa.

 This isn’t the first time that Mahlangu’s work has featured on the international stage.
 In 1991, she designed a version of a BMW car for their “Art Car” exhibition, while in 2016 she was brought in again to design a model for the 7 Series.
-Mahlangu’s work has also been commissioned by the British Museum, the National Museum of Women in the Arts in Washington DC and Paris’s Centre de la Villette.
+The British Museum has also commissioned Mahlangu’s work, the National Museum of Women in the Arts in Washington DC and Paris’s Centre de la Villette.